 It’s Time to See Cooking with New Eyes

-It’s time to see with new eyes.
+It’s time for us to practice seeing with new eyes in the kitchen.

 Here’s what I mean.